Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 * Faucets
 * Hardhat, Don't worry, you will be installing hardhat alongside this tutorial
 * Node `node` and Node Package Manager `npm`.
 This tutorial will make use of the node package manager.
 You should have the node package manager `npm` pre-installed.
-Follow the links more information on installing `node` and node package manager `npm`.
+Follow the links for more information on installing `node` and node package manager `npm`.